 Maurice Blackburn have successfully claimed compensation for consumers from insurance advisers who failed in their duty to ensure adequate cover was in place.
 For example, we recently acted for a widow who successfully claimed hundreds of thousands of dollars in compensation against her adviser because her late husband's life insurance was insufficient.

 You might have a claim for compensation if:

 Even if you have been paid a disability insurance benefit, you might have a claim for the rest of the insurance cover you should have held if the insurance advice was conducted properly.

 Maurice Blackburn's financial advice lawyers are experts in identifying underinsurance gaps and claiming compensation for the benefits when you need them the most.

 We offer an obligation-free cover check at no cost, where we checking what cover your financial adviser should have provided to you.

 If you have a claim for compensation, we offer 'no win, no fee'* arrangements, which means that you don’t have to pay for our legal services if we don't win.

 We understand the importance of having someone in your corner when you're taking on a well-resourced insurance company.
 Contact us today to receive a cover check and to find out how we can help.

-If you're unable to work due to illness or injury, you may be eligible to claim on your superannuation insurance.
-Your injury doesn't need to be work related.
-Our specialist superannuation lawyers are here to help.
+If you're unable to work due to illness or injury, you may be eligible to make a claim on your superannuation insurance.
+Your injury can be physical or psychological and doesn't need to be work-related.
+We can help you understand what options are available to you.

 We have lawyers who specialise in a range of legal claims who travel to Australian Capital Territory.
 If you need a lawyer in Canberra or elsewhere in Australian Capital Territory, please call us on 1800 675 346.